-The objects of the audit are determined by the Act on Strong Electronic Identification and Trust Services (617/2009) or, if the Digital and Population Data Services Agency is carrying out the audit, information security standard ISO 27001, the Digital and Population Data Services Agency's information security policy or the technical terms of delivery.
+When the Digital and Population Data Services Agency is carrying out the audit, the objects of the audit are determined in accordance with the information security standard ISO 27001, the Digital and Population Data Services Agency's information security policy or the technical terms of delivery.
 Audited information security properties include confidentiality, integrity and availability.